Sparse LDL, LU, and inverse butterfly factorization via tree decomposition: Sparse LDL Factorization

 Clearly, $B$ is the adjacency matrix of a graph with at most double the treewidth of $G$.
 We could peel rows/columns of $B$ to reduce it to $A$.
 If we instead simply factorize $A=LDL^H$, with $A_{11}=L_{11}D_1L_{11}^H$, the full $L$ factor of $B$ will have an off-diagonal block equal to $L_{11}^{-H}D_1^{-1}$, the upper-triangular part of which is in general dense. \end{example}

-Hence, to compute the LDL for $M'$, we first eliminate vertices internal to $\mathcal{B}_S$ or its descendants, and use vertex peeling to merge the delayed edge complementations from $\mathcal{B}_S$ with $B$, producing a new off-diagonal block, $B'$.
+Hence, to compute the LDL for $M'$, we first eliminate vertices internal to $\mathcal{B}_S$ or its descendants, and use vertex peeling to merge the delayed edge eliminations from $\mathcal{B}_S$ with $B$, producing a new off-diagonal block, $B'$.
 Then, we apply any delayed edge eliminations with edges connected to $\rho(\mathcal{B}_P)$ (until we have zeroed out the first $|\rho(\mathcal{B}_P)|$ columns of $B'$).
 After this, we proceed to eliminate (via vertex eliminations, edge eliminations, delayed edge eliminations, and peeling) the vertices in $\rho(\mathcal{B}_P)$, etc..

-The full recursive algorithm is outlined in Algorithm~\ref{alg:spldl}, which leverages the subroutine defined by Algorithm~\ref{alg:spldl_step}.
+The full recursive algorithm is given in Algorithm~\ref{alg:spldl}, which leverages the subroutine defined by Algorithm~\ref{alg:spldl_step}.
+Algorithm~\ref{alg:spldl} is written for rooted full binary trees to simplify the block notation at one recursive step.
+If a bag has one child, the same local step is obtained by omitting the missing child contribution; if it has more than two children, recurse on each child subtree, concatenate the returned full-rank constraint blocks in any fixed child order, and apply the same local substep to the resulting block matrix.

 In the following theorem, we bound the cost of Algorithm~\ref{alg:spldl}, focusing on the arithmetic operations performed.
-Initial reordering and permutations throughout the algorithm would entail an additional cost that is independent of $\tau$ and at most $O(n\log n)$. \begin{theorem} Given $\B A \in \mathbb{F}^{n\times n}$, $A^H = A$, consider the graph $G=(V,E)$, corresponding to the off-diagonal part of $\B A$.
-Given a tree decomposition of $\B A$ with treewidth (largest bag size) $\tau$, Algorithm~\ref{alg:spldl} computes a peeled implicit LU decomposition of $\B A$ with with \(O(n\tau^{\omega -1})\) arithmetic operations over $\mathbb{F}$.
-The peeled implicit decomposition consists of $O(n/\tau)$ blocks of $O(\tau)$ transformations of the same type (eliminations, peeling, or permutations) with each block of transformations acting on $O(\tau)$ rows and columns of $\B A$.
-Further, all elimination transformations (elementary triangular matrices and vertex peeling transformations) have at most $O(\tau)$ off-diagonal nonzeros. \end{theorem} \begin{proof} We assume in the proof that the tree decomposition is a full binary tree with treewidth $\tau$.
-In general, the merging processed described at the start of this subsection suffices to transform any tree decomposition to this form, while not increasing $\tau$ asymptotically, hence the asymptotic bounds in the theorem statement hold.
+Initial reordering and permutations throughout the algorithm would entail an additional cost that is independent of $\tau$ and at most $O(n\log n)$. \begin{theorem} Let $T$ be a rooted full binary tree decomposition of the graph $G=(V,E)$ associated with the off-diagonal part of $\B A\in\mathbb{F}^{n\times n}$, $A^H=A$.
+Algorithm~\ref{alg:spldl}, interpreted on $T$ as above, computes a peeled implicit LDL decomposition of $\B A$ with

+arithmetic operations over $\mathbb{F}$.
+For each bag $\mathcal{B}$, the transformations produced at $\mathcal{B}$ act on $O(|\mathcal{B}|)$ rows and columns, and each elimination or peeling transformation has $O(|\mathcal{B}|)$ off-diagonal nonzeros. \end{theorem} \begin{proof} At a bag $\mathcal{B}$, the matrix passed to Algorithm~\ref{alg:spldl_step} is supported on the rows and columns indexed by $\mathcal{B}$ together with the full-rank constraint blocks returned by its two child subproblems.
+Because each such constraint block is full rank and its columns are indexed by vertices in $\mathcal{B}$, it has at most $|\mathcal{B}|$ rows.
+Hence every dense matrix appearing in the local substep has dimension $O(|\mathcal{B}|)$.